Best of the Letters From 2001

 In reading (again) the letters to Janis Hutchinson and her supporting WCG despite such revealing writings, I am reminded of a team of defense attorneys defending a notorious criminal.
 It seems to me that Janis, Ruth Tucker and Hank Hanegraaff (and perhaps others) make up the equivalent of a team of defense attorneys who defend the criminal regardless of overwhelming evidence of guilt.
 These defenders have been paid (called “consulting feels”) to come to the defense of WCG and they are going to stick to doing what they are being paid for.

-I have read with great interest your explanation of United Church of God and/or Global Church of God [refer to OIU 3, Pt.
-1 (available as PDF download)] being planned extension groups for the purpose of holding onto as many members as possible.
+I have read with great interest your explanation of United Church of God and/or Global Church of God [refer to OIU Volume 3, Pt.
+1 (available as PDF download) Search for the words when file opens] being planned extension groups for the purpose of holding onto as many members as possible.
 However, these groups have splintered up themselves with internal squabbles and power seeking.

 Again, thank you so much for the great work you are doing.
 I find good professional quality work done on your excellent site. –Former WCG member [name withheld]